jrfiedler/python-in-stata/INSTALL.md

 (thanks to Kit Baum for working on this)

 The plugin was successfully installed on Mac OS X with the following steps.
 First, make sure that Python3.3 is installed.
 An OS X installer can be found at http://www.python.org/getit/.
 After installing Python3.3, you might need change the definition of ``python`` to point to the python3.3 executable.
-You can do this by renaming the /usr/local/python to /usr/local/python2.7 (assuming Python2.7 is the default version) and then adding a symlink from /usr/local/python to /usr/local/bin/python3.3.
+You can do this by renaming /usr/local/python to /usr/local/python2.7 (assuming Python2.7 is the default version) and then adding a symlink from /usr/local/python to /usr/local/bin/python3.3.

 You will also need gcc.
-You can get gcc with Xcode (https://developer.} \lstinline{apple.com/xcode/), or the Command Line Tools for Xcode (see, for example, http://www.mkyong.com/mac/how-to-install-gcc-compiler-on-mac-os-x/).
+You can get gcc with Xcode (https://developer.apple.com/xcode/), or the Command Line Tools for Xcode (see, for example, http://www.mkyong.com/mac/how-to-install-gcc-compiler-on-mac-os-x/).

 Next, make sure python_plugin.c, stplugin.c, and stplugin.h reside in the same directory.
 To compile the plugin, start with the compiler command from http://www.stata.com/plugins/, modified for this plugin:

-...
-gcc -bundle -DSYSTEM=APPLEMAC stplugin.c
-  python_plugin.c -o python_plugin.plugin
+    gcc -bundle -DSYSTEM=APPLEMAC stplugin.c python_plugin.c -o python_plugin.plugin
-...

 Add to that compiler and linker flags for Python, which can be obtained as in http://docs.python.org/3.3/extending/embedding.html#compiling-and-linking-under-unix-like-systems.

-After compiling, python_plugin.plugin and python.ado need to be put in Stata's ado path and stata.py and stata_missing.py need to be put in the Python path.
+After compiling, python\_plugin.plugin and python.ado need to be put in Stata's ado path and stata.py and stata_missing.py need to be put in the Python path.
 Alternately, any or all of these files can be in the directory from which the ``python`` command is first invoked, because that directory should be in both the ado path and Python path.